ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7/index.md

 The meaning of each parameter is:

 - `defaultValue` has the same meaning as in PA6 (including the meaning of `null`)
 - `startCapacity` is the initial size of the array the implementation uses for bucket storage.
 The array must be initialized to this size if it is provided.
 - `loadThreshold` is the ratio of elements to capacity at which the collection will increase in capacity and rehash all elements.
 In each set, if the size to capacity ratio equals or exceeds the loadFactor _after_ performing the insert, a rehash must be performed (after makes sense because at the beginning it's not clear if a `set` will increase the size or update an existing key).
 - `expansionFactor` is the factor to multiply the capacity by on each expansion and rehash.
 For example, we used 2 in class to mean “double the size on each expansion”.
 This should be positive, and be 2 or greater.
 - `hasher` is an implementation of the `Hasher` interface which provides a user-customized hash function.
 If `hasher` isn't provided or is `null`, the hash code for each key should be determined by using the built-in `hashCode()` method on the key.
 If `hasher` _is_ provided, the hash code for each key should be determined by calling the `hasher.hash` method.
+Note that `hash` might return a negative value: use `Math.abs` on the result in your hash table implementation to avoid a negative index.

 You _must_ use an array to store the buckets, and its length should always represent the capacity of the table.